What to Consider When Choosing the Right Reference Management Software

 Although many science and medical journals have small, tweaked individual differences in their citation formats (i.e., brackets vs. parentheses, number of authors cited, etc.), most are based on Vancouver.

-Click here to learn how ReadCube Papers can dramatically improve how you find, access, organize, read, share, and cite scholarly literature.
+Learn more about how Papers can dramatically improve how you find, access, organize, read, share, and cite scholarly literature.

 Stay Up to Date